arvados/l7g/go/experimental/tile-library-architecture/README.md

 - TileVariants are compared by **hash only**.
 Even if two TileVariants might have different fields elsewhere (for example, different annotations), equality is determined only by the hash of both variants.
 - Adding tiles directly to a library created from SGLFv2 files is not valid, since adding to an SGLFv2 file directly would cause all lookup reference numbers for tiles to be shifted over.
 One workaround is by merging this library with an empty library, as adding tiles to merged libraries is allowed.
 - In genomes, the number -1 represents a skipped step location because of a spanning tile.
 The number -2, which appears in text file and numpy array representations of genomes, represents an incomplete tile (that is, it contains a nocall).

+## Future goals/features

+---

+- Parallelization of merging.
+This will speed up the merge process considerably, especially when merging more than two libraries together.